 Sitting on Ace, I can’t believe I almost said no.

 I almost allowed guilt, shame, overwhelm and stress to keep me trapped, small, exhausted and defeated.

 Good boy, Ace.
 A gentle, loving rub on his damp neck as we finish our ride.
 Gratitude fills my heart as I see how far we’ve come.

 Believing in myself.
 Connecting to my heart to know what I need.
 Trusting my soul to lead the way.
 Feeling more trust and connection to my horse than ever before.

 With peace in my heart and a gentle smile on my face, I grasp that cool doorknob once more and know in my soul I made the right decision.

 It's my heart's prayer that you get to feel fulfilled and at ease with your time with horses, overcoming your struggles.

 Looking to connect with other horsewomen who are daring to Rise Up & Ride?

-Now that I don’t want to be a dictator, I also want to avoid becoming too passive with my horse so he is walking all over me physically, or that I am avoiding every situation that makes him nervous.
+Now that I am aware of my previous training methods' errors, it's becoming a little difficult to balance sometimes knowing what role I should be in.
+Previously, I was all leader, more so a dictator.
+What I wanted to happen happened; it didn’t matter much if the horse wanted to or not...Now that I don’t want to be a dictator, I also want to avoid becoming too passive with my horse so he is walking all over me physically, or that I am avoiding every situation that makes him nervous.
 It is a fine line that seems so complicated at the start.
-Then I realized that it is a lot like parenting, which helped make it a little easier for me to understand.
+Then I realized... - click to read on.Read more...